Skip to main content

 How the best social trading apps compare

-Supported Countries Worldwide – Exceptions include India and Japan Worldwide (with some exceptions inc. US, Africa, South America) Most of Europe (not available in US, Japan, Canada, Belgium) Worldwide (with some exceptions) Worldwide (with some exceptions)
+Supported Countries Worldwide – Exceptions include India and Japan Most of Europe (not available in US, Japan, Canada, Belgium) Worldwide (with some exceptions) Worldwide (with some exceptions)

-Regulator FCA, CySEC, ASIC FCA, CNMV CySEC, FCA, CNMV, BaFin, CONSOB HCMC, General Japan Investment Advisers Association FCA, CySEC
+Regulator FCA, CySEC, ASIC CySEC, FCA, CNMV, BaFin, CONSOB HCMC, General Japan Investment Advisers Association FCA, CySEC

-Copy Trading Yes (CopyTrader™ and CopyFunds™) Yes Yes (Autocopy) Yes (CopyTrade) Yes (Pie Copying and Autoinvest)
+Copy Trading Yes (CopyTrader™ and CopyFunds™) Yes (Autocopy) Yes (CopyTrade) Yes (Pie Copying and Autoinvest)

-Assets available to copy trade Stocks, ETFs, Cryptos and CFDs on Stocks, ETFs, Commodities, Forex, Indices and Cryptocurrencies Forex, CFDs (stocks, indices, commodities, cryptos) Forex, stocks, CFDs on stocks, indices, commodities, cryptocurrencies, ETFs.
+Assets available to copy trade Stocks, ETFs, Cryptos and CFDs on Stocks, ETFs, Commodities, Forex and Indices Forex, stocks, CFDs on stocks, indices, commodities, cryptocurrencies, ETFs.
 CFDs, Forex, Stocks, Cryptos, Commodities, Indices Stocks and ETFs

-Broker service Yes Yes Yes No (3rd party brokers) Yes
+Broker service Yes Yes No (3rd party brokers) Yes

 Best social trading platforms reviewed